 Functions

-Functions in Cyrus are defined using the fn keyword, followed by the function name, parameters, and return type.
+Functions in Cyrus are defined using the fn keyword, followed by the function name, parameter list, and return type.
+Functions are private by default and may be annotated with access specifiers to control visibility, linkage, and optimization behavior.

 fn sum(x: int, y: int) int {